 - Feeling Cold.
 Experiencing cold hands and feet in particular.

 - Chest pains.

 - Bowel issues.

-- Lack of menstrual cycle (in women of childbearing age) in both those of a low and high body weight.
+- Lack of menstrual cycle (in women of childbearing age) in both those of low and high body weight.

 - Dry hair and skin.